nblumoe/nblumoe.github.com/_posts/2013-07-31-3-lessons-learned-from-failing-at-marathon-debut.md

 shin splints forced me to stop running completely while training for Berlin marathon 2012.
 I really tried to continue running but that was probably the worst thing to do.
 Finally I realized I had to take a break.
-I stopped running completely for about three month.
+I stopped running completely for about three months.

 Having to do so was disappointing of course.
 But it also was an important lesson, an opportunity to learn.
 I thought about why my body shut down.
 What